Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/darkreader](https://addons.mozilla.org/en-US/firefox/addon/darkreader)

-*This step will grand you the ability to set every website to a dark mode, please note that not all website will be showing correctly*
+*This step will grant you the ability to set every website to a dark mode, please note that not all website will be showing correctly*

 **CAPTCHA:**
 > **7) Noptcha:**